Get Video Assessment

 Not being able to charge your prices is rarely a pricing problem.

 If you cannot charge your prices, the issue is almost never the price itself.
 It is how your brand is perceived.
-Clients do not negotiate because you are too expensive — they negotiate because they see no reason to pay more.
+Clients do not negotiate because you are too expensive.
+They negotiate because they see no reason to pay more.
 The difference between “too expensive” and “worth every franc” is not a discount.
 It is positioning.

 That sounds simple.
 It is.
 The execution, on the other hand, takes work.
 But the right kind of work.